rento-fox/Code-Guides/Intro To Programming/README.md

 <br/>

-How to Find All Intances of Highlighted Text In Visual Studio Code:
+How To Find All Instances Of Highlighted Text In Visual Studio Code:

     Ctrl + Shift + L